-- 2. Choose your operation from the Operation menu (see Overlay Operations table) - 3.
+- 2. Choose from one of the Overlay operations (discussed previously in Table 8.4, "Overlay Operations") - 3.
 Select your target layer(s) in Target Layers - 4.
 If appropriate, drag an operation layer from the Target Layers box to the operation box (which will be labeled according to the operation) - 5.
 Adjust your Field Mappings as appropriate.
-Operation is identical to the Spatial Join Field Mapping section. - 6.
+Operation is identical to the Field Mapping section. - 6.
 Click Perform

-One the operation is complete, new layers corresponding to the Target layers should appear in the Layer Stack
+Once the operation is complete, new layers corresponding to the Target Layers should appear in the Layer Stack.